mit-dig/punya-tutorials/tutorials/ldp-coap.md

 ## Set the Server URL

 Now, some user interface.
-Let’s start with a `VerticalArrangement` (from the **Layout** list in the palette) for the main flow of UI components: we will set “Fill parent” for both _Height_ and _Width_ properties.
+Let’s start with a `VerticalArrangement` (from the **Layout** list in the palette) for the main flow of UI components: we will set Fill parent for both _Height_ and _Width_ properties.

-Now add an `HorizontalArrangement` within it, with “Automatic” _Height_ and “Fill parent” _Width_.
+Now add an `HorizontalArrangement` within it, with Automatic _Height_ and Fill parent _Width_.

-We firstly need a text field to allow the user to set the URL of the LDP-CoAP server: inside the HorizontalArrangement add a Label (from the **User Interface** list in the palette) and set “Server URL:” for the Text property on the Properties panel.
+We firstly need a text field to allow the user to set the URL of the LDP-CoAP server: inside the HorizontalArrangement add a Label (from the **User Interface** list in the palette) and set "Server URL:" for the Text property on the Properties panel.

 Now add a TextBox next to the Label and set both its Hint and Text to `coap://punya-sparql.csail.mit.edu:5683`, which resolves to `coap://37.183.195.98:5683` at the time of writing this tutorial.

 Notice that the CoAP protocol has `coap://` URI scheme and default UDP port `5683`.
-You can set its _Width_ to “Fill parent” for better looks.
+You can set its _Width_ to Fill parent for better looks.

 ![A screenshot of the Punya Designer view.](ldp-coap/gui.png){:.enlargeImage}

-It may be useful to give this TextBox a recognizable name, e.g. _"ServerTextBox”_, by selecting it in the Components hierarchy to the right of the UI screen and clicking Rename.
+It may be useful to give this TextBox a recognizable name, e.g. _ServerTextBox_, by selecting it in the Components hierarchy to the right of the UI screen and clicking Rename.

 ![A screenshot of the Punya Designer view.](ldp-coap/rename-textbox.png){:.enlargeImage}